noamross/jekyll-site/_posts/2014-07-23-esacorpuscompare.md

 ![](http://dl.dropbox.com/u/3356641/blogstuff/big.png)

 This is somewhat less clear.
-If one squints, one could argue tha there are more words associated with species interactions ane environmental change, and managment at the top, and more words associated with ecosystems (and forests) at the bottom.
+If one squints, one could argue that there are more words associated with species interactions, environmental change, and management at the top, and more words associated with ecosystems (and forests) at the bottom.

 That's just a quick first pass.
 Suggestions welcome for further